hungtran84/aws-terragrunt-iac/docs/NAMING_CONVENTIONS.md

 ## Region Shortening

-To keep names within AWS limits, regions are shortened using a mapping defined in `global.hcl`:
+To keep names within AWS limits, regions are shortened using a mapping defined in `common-env.hcl`:

 | Full Region | Shortened |
 |-------------|-----------|